webpert/ct-metal-reduction-prerelease/README.md

 ```

 ## Acknowledgements
-We employed the [R2-Gaussian](https://github.com/ruyi-zha/r2_gaussian) code as the primary reconsruction algorithm and added our models into it.
+This project builds upon the implementation of [R2-Gaussian](https://github.com/ruyi-zha/r2_gaussian) as the primary reconstruction framework, with our proposed physical modeling components integrated into the original pipeline.